pivot-access-ltd/bma-offline-docs/src/ipv6-addressing.md

 http://[::1]:5240/MAAS/
 ```

-You can access the Web UI and the [MAAS CLI](/t/maas-cli/2825) (logging in to the API server) in the same way on both IPv4 and IPv6.
+You can access the Web UI and the [MAAS CLI](/t/maas-cli/2825) (that is, logging in to the API server) in the same way on both IPv4 and IPv6.
 To use an IPv6 address in a URL, surround it with square brackets.
 For example, on the local machine (`::1`, the IPv6 equivalent of `localhost`):

 [note]
 MAAS can only control most BMCs using IPv4.